sagaciouszu/cauldroncord-stuff/rules.md

 **10. Drama**
     Don't bring drama from other communities here.
 Expect a ban.
 We're not your personal army.

-**11. Malware**
-    Malware is not allowed to be uploaded in this guild.
-This includes images with malware inside of them, since they may still trigger antimalware software.
-Expect a ban.

 **12. Impersonation**
     Impersonating people, including a janitor/moderator/robot/admin of The Sex Cauldron, is not allowed.
 Instant, non-revocable ban.